Absheron Peninsula

 The Absheron Peninsula (Abşeron yarımadası) is a peninsula in Azerbaijan.
-It is the location of Baku, the biggest and the most populous city of the country, and also the Baku metropolitan area, with its satellite cities Sumqayit and Khyrdalan.
+It is the location of Baku, the most populous city of the country, and the Baku Metropolitan Area, with its satellite cities Sumqayit and Khyrdalan.
+It extends 60 km eastward into the Caspian Sea, and reaches a maximum width of 30 km.
+Azerbaijan's shape is often compared to an eagle, with the Absheron Peninsula forming its beak as it extends into the Caspian Sea.

-There are three districts, of which two are urban (Baku and Sumqayit), and one, (Absheron Rayon), is suburban district in Absheron region.